Shane Baz: Tampa Bay Rays

 On August 14, 2018, Baz was acquired by the Tampa Bay Rays as a player to be named later from an earlier trade in which the Pirates also sent Tyler Glasnow and Austin Meadows to the Rays for Chris Archer.
 The Rays assigned him to the Princeton Rays of the Appalachian League.
 Over 12 starts between Bristol and Princeton, Baz went 4–5 with a 4.47 ERA and a 1.62 WHIP.
 Baz began the 2019 season in extended spring training before reporting to the Bowling Green Hot Rods in early May.
 Over 17 starts with Bowling Green, Baz went 3–2 with a 2.99 ERA, striking out 87 batters over 81 1/3 innings.
 He was selected to play in the Arizona Fall League for the Salt River Rafters following the season.
 In June 2021, Baz was selected to play in the All-Star Futures Game.

 Baz was promoted to the major leagues on September 20, 2021, to make his debut that same night at Tropicana Field.
 He started against the Toronto Blue Jays and threw five innings in which he gave up two earned runs on two hits (both were home runs) while striking out five.
 He made his post-season starting debut in the second game of the American League Division Series against the Boston Red Sox on October 8, 2021.

 On April 16, 2022, Baz was placed on the 60-day injured list as he continued his recovery from arthroscopic elbow surgery, which he underwent in late March.
 He was activated on June 11.
 He made 6 starts for the Rays, recording a 1–2 record and 5.00 ERA with 30 strikeouts and 27.0 innings pitched.
-He was placed back on the injured list on July with a right elbow strain, and was transferred to the 60-day injured list on July 16 after receiving a platelet-rich plasma injection.
-On September 28, Baz underwent Tommy John surgery, ending his 2022 and 2023 seasons.
+He was placed back on the injured list on July 14 with a right elbow strain, and was transferred to the 60-day injured list on July 16 after receiving a platelet-rich plasma injection.
+On September 28, Baz underwent Tommy John surgery, ending his 2022 season.
+Baz was forced to miss the entire 2023 season as well.
+On May 23, 2024, Shane Baz was reinstated from the injured list and optioned him to the Triple-A Durham Bulls.

 International career

 On July 2, 2021, Baz was named to the roster for the United States national baseball team for the 2020 Summer Olympics, held in 2021 in Tokyo.
+Baz earned a 6.75 ERA over 2.2 innings pitched, in a single second-round start against Japan; he allowed five hits and three walks but only two earned runs.
+The U.S. team eventually lost 6–7 in extra innings.
 The team won the silver medal, losing to Japan in the gold-medal game.